Brotherhood of Sleeping Car Porters: Organizing the union

 After secretly meeting with the Pullman Company, the NMB refused to follow precedent it had set in the case of a group of white railroad workers, and refused to act on behalf of the BSCP.
 The NMB argued that the brotherhood was incapable of disrupting the Pullman sleeping car service.
 Although the union had voted for a strike, the Pullman Company convinced the NMB that the union did not have the strength in numbers or resources to pull it off.
 In July 1928, the NMB formally retired the case and Randolph called off the strike just hours before it was scheduled to begin.
 Randolph, Webster, and the leadership of the BSCP recognized, in the end, that a strike at that time would have seriously crippled the brotherhood, agreeing that the union was still not strong enough to carry off a strike against the powerful corporate giant like Pullman.

 That provoked an internal crisis, deepened by the Great Depression, paucity of funding for the union, and perpetual reprisals against the porters by the Pullman company, which led to a sharp drop in BSCP membership.
 The union might have disappeared altogether if it had not been for the vigilance and dedication of Randolph, Webster, Totten, Mills, C. L. Dellums, Bennie Smith, S. E. Grain, E. J. Bradley, Paul Caldwell, George Price, C. Francis Stratford and Roy Lancaster, who formed the initial organizers and board members of the BSCP.

-The relationship between Randolph and Webster, the long-standing first vice president of the BSCP and the head of the Chicago Division, was centered on their common devotion to a common cause.
-Together they had a mutually aggressive and genuine commitment to the imperative that the black worker be organized to improve the working conditions, workers rights and the lives of black workers, their families and their communities.
+The relationship between Randolph and Webster, the long-standing first vice president of the BSCP and head of its Chicago Division, was based on their shared involvement in labor advocacy.
+Both were associated with efforts to address working conditions and rights for Black workers, as well as issues affecting their families and communities.

 In 1929, the American Federation of Labor granted affiliated status to individual chapters of the BSCP as local unions rather than to the international organization as a whole.
 The locals were Chicago, Cleveland, Denver, Detroit, Fort Worth, Kansas City, Los Angeles, New Orleans, New York City, Oakland, St. Louis, St. Paul, and Washington, D.C.

 By 1933, BSCP membership dropped to 658, and the headquarters lost telephone and electric service because of nonpayment of bills.
 In 1934 the Roosevelt administration amended the RLA, then passed the Wagner-Connery Act, which outlawed company unions and covered porters, the following year.
 The BSCP immediately demanded that the NMB certify it as the representative of these porters.
 The BSCP defeated the company union in the election held by the NMB and on June 1, 1935, was certified.

 Negotiations for increasing labor standards with the Pullman Company began but were repeatedly deadlocked.
 The BSCP requested the assistance of the National Mediation Board in April 1937, a time when the company was still using informants to report on union meetings.